 Lyubov hated her wrinkles.
 Her desire to remain young and beautiful had become a real obsession.
 Orlova was probably one of the first Soviet film actresses who had plastic surgery on her face.
 She did it abroad.
 It was rumored that the first plastic was paid by Charlie Chaplin.

 In the last years of their life Alexandrov and Orlova patiently went into the shadows.
 They lived a simple life in Vnukovo, sometimes traveled abroad.
 Orlova and Aleksandrov had many friends abroad, including movie stars and international celebrities such as Marlene Dietrich, Charlie Chaplin, Pablo Picasso.
 However, in their native country the couple had no real friends.
 Only in the last years of her life playing in the theater Lyubov made friends with Faina Ranevskaya.

 Maybe that’s why all New Year’s days supposes preferred to spend together.
 Ten minutes to midnight Orlova and her husband left the house holding hands and walked in the park, where there was nobody else.

-On January 26, 1975 at the age of 72 years, died, one of the most beautiful actresses of the Soviet cinema.
+On January 26, 1975 at the age of 72 years, one of the most beautiful actresses of the Soviet cinema died.

-A minor planet 3108 Lyubov, discovered by Soviet astronomer Lyudmila Zhuravlyova in 1972 is named after her.
+A minor planet 3108 Lyubov, discovered by Soviet astronomer Lyudmila Zhuravlyova in 1972 is named after the actress.

 Lyubov Orlova is also the name of the Expedition Ship used by Quark Expeditions for trips to the Antarctic Peninsula.